-Using a combination of resources and analyses from the Occupational Information Network (ONET), the U.S. Bureau of Labor Statistics (BLS), and green workforce landscape analyses from peer cities, the Center identified 114 green jobs in the region.
+Using a combination of resources and analyses from the Occupational Information Network (O\NET), the U.S. Bureau of Labor Statistics (BLS), and green workforce landscape analyses from peer cities, the Center identified 114 green jobs in the region.
 This identification was conducted by examining each of the 799 total occupations at the 5-digit Standard Occupational Classification (SOC) code level.
 These codes are the federal standard used to classify workers.

 Furthermore, 637 additional occupations will experience job growth, both directly and indirectly, due to green investments.
-Notably, out of 799 total occupations, nearly 80% will be affected by green investment-driven growth.
-Directly, 437 occupations have additional jobs created by making these green investments, representing over 50% of all occupations.
-A full list of the identified green jobs can be found in Appendix I. It should be noted that in some cases actual job titles in the field may not line up perfectly with SOC titles.
+This means that in total, out of 799 total occupations, about 94% will be affected by green-investment driven growth.
+Of these affected occupations, 437 will see directly created jobs, representing a majority of occupations.
+A full list of the identified green jobs can be found in Appendix I. It should be noted that in some cases, actual job titles in the field may not line up perfectly with SOC titles.
 For example, someone with the job title of energy auditor would fall under the SOC code for construction and building inspectors.
-However, every job has been categorized into one of these standardized categories.

-Despite the investment model basis for this report, it is worth noting that there is a significant existing demand and open jobs for many of the occupations listed in this report.
+However, every job has been categorized into one of these standardized categories.Despite the investment model basis for this report, it is worth noting that there is a significant existing demand and open jobs for many of the occupations listed in this report.